Tahacag/NLOS_Shadowing_Detection/README.md

 You have to put some paramaters to use this function.

 function [I,rc] = line_plane_intersection(u, N, n, M)
-u: normal of the plane
+u: normal of the plane   = [x x x ]
-N:
+N: Arbitary point from plane  = [x x x]
-n:
+n: PointA  =[x x x]
-M:
+M: PointB  =[x x x]

 surface_user_shadowing_detection:
  You can detection for NLOS as logic using this function taking intersection location from line_plane_intersection.
-It can return a logic output #logic 1 : shadowing TRUE
+It can return a logic output

+logic 1 : shadowing TRUE

 logic 2 : shadowing FALSE